 |Calorie Weighted Basis||22%||33%||45%|

 Although it is a quality item, raw fish contains about 80% water.
-After cooking, most of that moisture is lost… reducing the meat content to a fraction of its original weight.
+After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

-The third ingredient lists herring meal.
+The third ingredient is herring meal.
 Because it is considered a meat concentrate, herring meal contains almost 300% more protein than fresh fish itself.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

 The fourth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 The fifth ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
 Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

 The sixth ingredient is canola oil.
 Many applaud canola for its favorable omega-3 content while some condemn it as an unhealthy fat.